mukul-rathi/old-personal-website/_posts/2018-09-10-CNNBackprop.md

 * Fully-Connected Layer
 * Softmax (Output) Layer

-If you are not already comfortable with backpropagation in a feedforward neural network, I'd suggest looking at the earlier post on [Backpropagation] which contains some useful intuition and general principles on how to derive the algorithm.
+If you are not already comfortable with backpropagation in a feedforward neural network, I'd suggest looking at the earlier post on [Backpropagation]({% post_url 2018-08-31-Backpropagation %}){:target="_blank"} which contains some useful intuition and general principles on how to derive the algorithm.

 I'll restate the general principles here for convenience: